 Growing up, I desperately wanted to be apart of a large family.
 Both my parents are only children so our entire family consisted of six people.
 There were times when I used to dream of what it would be like to live in a house FULL of kids surrounded by aunties and uncles and big family gatherings.
-I even wrote stories about large families as a child and they always had at least 12 children and sets of twins and quadruplets.

 And so…. the exciting news for us as a family is we are expecting baby number 4!

 I have spent many hours dreaming of who this little baby will become and what it will mean as we transition to a ‘large’ family.